aalgharib/Multilingual-Chatbot-/README.md

 # Multilingual Support Chatbot

-A serverless multilingual chatbot using AWS AI services to facilitate communication between users who speak different languages.
+A serverless multilingual chatbot that now integrates custom fine-tuned language models from Hugging Face Transformers and prompt orchestration powered by LangChain.
+The service enables multilingual conversations and provides lightweight endpoints suitable for experimentation or deployment behind an API Gateway using AWS Chalice.

 ## Team Members